mlxndr/p/oup25/content.md

   * Consistency within domains where possible
   * Accept different organizing principles across domains
   * Musical instruments: By playing method AND construction
-* This is not failure but recognition:
 * Language resists rigid systematization
 * Categories must "grow out of the relevant lexical field"
+* Only *users* really matter
 * Flexibility enables valid structuring

----
-## Theoretical Implications

-* The HTE as evidence for:
-  * Prototype theory: Categories have fuzzy boundaries
-  * Cognitive semantics: Embodied metaphor chains
-  * Historical semantics: Meaning change patterns
-* Challenges to traditional lexicography:
-  * Alphabetical organization obscures semantic relations
-  * Definitions alone insufficient for classification
-  * Diachronic perspective essential
 * The limits of classification:
   * "It is impossible to have a semantic classification that is uniquely and eternally valid"
   * Multiple valid perspectives on same data